caltechlibrary/cold/presentations/presentation1.md

 - Deno supports ES6 modules (same as web browser)
 - Deno has native support for TypeScript
 - Deno provides a rich standard library
-- Deno can crosscompile TypeScript and JavaScript for macOS, Linux and Windows
+- Deno can cross compile TypeScript and JavaScript for macOS, Linux and Windows

 # Why TypeScript?

 - TypeScript is a superset of JavaScript
-  - Less to learn, essentially an "upskill" of your JavaScript knowledge
+  - Less to learn, essentially an "up skill" of your JavaScript knowledge
-- Typed langauges have advantages when developing more complex applications
+- Typed languages have advantages when developing more complex applications
-- Typed langauges tend to do better when compiled
+- Typed languages tend to do better when compiled

 # Why compiled TypeScript?